-As of September 6, 2022, the EC adopted a new third country compliance monitoring regulation to replace Council Directive 96/23/EC, which extends through December 14, 2022.
-The new regulation, which has not yet been published in the Official Journal, was adopted one day after the comment period of the draft regulation notified through G/SPS/N/EU/577 closed and is scheduled to be enforced as of December 15, 2022.
-The quick adoption of this new regulation is a clear indication that the WTO notification process was never intended to seriously take into account the feedback of trading partners and is another example of the EU forcibly pushing significant new demands on third countries without consideration of the impact these new regulations may have.
+On September 6, 2022, the EC adopted a new third country compliance monitoring regulation to replace Council Directive 96/23/EC, which extended through December 14, 2022.
+The new regulation, which has not yet been published in the Official Journal, was adopted one day after the comment period of the draft regulation notified through G/SPS/N/EU/577 closed and began to be enforced as of December 15, 2022.
+The quick adoption of this new regulation is a clear indication that the WTO notification process was never intended to seriously take into account the feedback of trading partners and is another example of the European Union forcibly pushing significant new demands on third countries without consideration of the impact these new regulations may have.

 The new adopted legislation imposes significant new controls on the use of veterinary medicines and demands extensive testing of contaminants and pesticides to show continued compliance with EU regulations.
-The EC appears to be treating all third countries as if they are EU member states, imposing the equivalent compliance monitoring in both groups.
 These new requirements are yet another sign of the EU's non-science-based approach to undermining the WTO's rules-based system and deliberate attempt to leverage market access as a means to dictate changes in the production practices of its trading partners.

-Consumer Preference Mandates
+• Consumer Preference Mandates

-The EC has stated its intention to create new policies on sustainability and animal welfare related to the Farm to Fork initiative.
+The European Commission has stated its intention to create new policies on sustainability and animal welfare related to the Farm to Fork initiative.
 It has also indicated that it is considering imposing demands on trading partners related to both these initiatives.
 WTO SPS rules allow countries to take certain science-based measures impacting imports of food and agricultural products only for the protection of human, animal and plant life or health, and provided certain criteria are met.
 WTO obligations for the imposition of technical regulations clearly state that countries shall not create unnecessary obstacles to trade and should be no more trade-restrictive than necessary.
 Both sustainability and animal welfare fall into the category of consumer preference and therefore do not meet the SPS guidelines.
-While NMPF and USDEC support the importance of sustainable production and animal welfare, the organizations recognize there is no "one size fits all" approach to a sustainable future.

-NMPF and USDEC urge the EU to fully respect its WTO obligations and refrain from imposing trade barriers on imported food and agricultural products that meet EU food safety and communicable animal disease outcome requirements.
+NMPF and USDEC have particular concerns regarding the EU's highly prescriptive proposed animal welfare requirements as these go far beyond WOAH standards and would create insurmountable barriers to trade if imposed on U.S. exporters.
+While NMPF and USDEC support the importance of sustainable production and animal welfare (the U.S. was the first country in the world to have an ISO-certified WOAH compliance dairy welfare program), the organizations recognize there is no "one size fits all" approach to a sustainable future.
+NMPF and USDEC urge the European Union to fully respect its WTO obligations and refrain from imposing trade barriers on imported food and agricultural products that meet EU food safety and communicable animal disease outcome requirements.